troperville

 • All Part of the Show: Piggy has the Muppets kidnap Jack Black to be their celebrity host.
 He spends the entire telethon tied to a chair complaining about how they made him fancy, the jokes are bad, and he really is not doing this willingly.
 The audience laughs, thinking it's a Running Gag.
 It works to Fozzie's advantage in particular, since his jokes are actually bad, and they think Jack balances them out with his complaints.

-• Always Close: Subverted.
-It appeared the Muppets were just a dollar away from their ten million dollar goal when the phone lines were cut, but that was just because the readout Misplaced a Decimal Point.
+• Always Close: When the telethon ended, the fundraiser tracker showed that the Muppets were just one dollar away from their ten million dollar goal when the phone lines were cut!
+But this becomes a Subverted Trope when accidental Percussive Maintenance by Fozzie shows the readout Misplaced a Decimal Point.
 They were actually one cent away from one percent of the money they needed.
 Fozzie notes that this makes him feel better somehow.

-• Art Evolution/Big Budget Beef Up: You can't exactly tell, but the filmmakers are benefiting from a larger budget and rebuilt most of the puppets.
-For example, Gonzo now can raise each eye individually, which is rather in character for him.
+• It's subtle, but the filmmakers are benefiting from a larger budget and rebuilt most of the puppets.

 • The puppets all look cleaner and more polished than they did in The Muppet Movie, since the first movie was made on a smaller budget, and this is Disney we're talking about.